xcdnlgd/blink.pairs/README.md

   -- OR build from source
   build = 'cargo build --release',
-  -- OR build from source with nix build = 'nix build .#build-plugin'
+  -- OR build from source with nix build = 'nix build .#build-plugin',

   --- @module 'blink.pairs'
   --- @type blink.pairs.Config